 If you prefer your London broil well done, bake or pan fry it until it reaches an internal temperature of 160° F. However as I mentioned above, I do not recommend this as it can get dry and tough.
 This is because these cuts have a very low-fat percentage so they tend to dry up easier and are thus served medium-rare.

-I hope this ultimate guide helped you in your struggle to make the perfect London broil.
+I hope this ultimate guide helped you in your struggle to make the perfect version of any top round london broil recipe.
 If you have further questions about this recipe or if you want to share your homemade London broil experience, feel free to leave me a comment below!
 I would be more than happy to answer your questions and read about your tiny kitchen stories.